Job interview: Person-environment fit

 Person-environment fit is often measured by organizations when hiring new employees.
 There are many types of Person-environment fit with the two most relevant for interviews being Person-job and Person-organization fit.
 Interviewers usually emphasize Person-job fit and ask twice as many questions about Person-job fit compared to Person-organization fit.
-Interviewers are more likely to give applicants with a good Person-job fit a hiring recommendation compared to an applicant with good a Person-organization fit.
+Interviewers are more likely to give applicants with a good Person-job fit a hiring recommendation compared to an applicant with a good Person-organization fit.

 An applicant's knowledge, skills, abilities, and other attributes (KSAOs) are the most commonly measured variables when interviewers assess Person-job fit.
 In one survey, all interviewers reported that their organization measures KSAOs to determine Person-job fit.
 The same study found that all interviewers used personality traits and 65% of the interviewers used personal values to measure Person-organization fit.

 Despite fit being a concern among organizations, how to determine fit and the types of questions to use varies.
 When interview fit questions were examined, only 4% of the questions used in interviews were similar across the majority of organizations.
 22% of questions were commonly used by recruiters in some organizations.
 In contrast, 74% of the questions had no commonality between organizations.
 Although the idea of fit is similar in many organizations, the questions used and how that information is judged may be very different.

-Person-job fit and Person-organization fit have different levels of importance at different stages of a multi-stage interview proves.
+Person-job fit and Person-organization fit have different levels of importance at different stages of a multi-stage interview process.
 Despite this, Person-job fit is considered of the highest importance throughout the entire process.
 Organizations focus more on job-related skills early on to screen out potentially unqualified candidates.
 Thus, more questions are devoted to Person-job fit during the initial interview stages.
 Once applicants have passed the initial stages, more questions are used for Person-organization fit in the final interview stages.
 Although there is more focus on Person-organization fit in these later stages, Person-job fit is still considered to be of greater importance.